 Crawling through a 56 degree, underwater stream in 18” high passage.
 It was great.
 You need to see the waterfall at the end.

 How about tomorrow

-Leo kept digging down the remaining 160’ down to his destination and opened up a tour route in 1930 but the tours only lasted for five years.
-In 1935, the last commercial tour stopped.
-In part, because Ruby Falls is so beautiful and unique but there was a darker reason – soot.
+Leo kept digging down the remaining 160’ down to Lookout Mountain Cave and opened up a tour route there in 1930, but the tours only lasted for five years.
+In 1935, the last commercial cave tours to Lookout Mountain Cave stopped.
+In part, because Ruby Falls is so beautiful and unique, but there was a darker reason – soot.

 In 2005, Tennessee Elevator Inspectors sealed or resealed the cave’s fate.
 They ordered the lower elevator shaft to be permanently closed.
 The Ruby Falls operators complied and sealed the passage.
 Since that day, nobody has entered Lookout Mountain Cave again.